sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ### Requirements

-This section describes the SONiC requirements for the MPLS feature.
+This section describes the requirements for the initial support for MPLS in SONiC infrastructure.

 #### Functional requirements
 - Support for MPLS enable/disable per Router Interface.
 - Support for MPLS Push, Pop, and Swap label operations.
 - Support for bulk MPLS in-segment entry SAI programming.
-- Support for CRM monitoring of MPLS in-segment used/available entries.
+- Support in CRM for MPLS in-segment used/available entries.

 #### Configuration and Management requirements
 - SONiC CLI support for MPLS enable/disable per Router Interface.
-- Configurable CRM thresholds for monitoring MPLS in-segment entries used/available.
+- Configurable CRM thresholds for MPLS in-segment entries used/available.

 #### Scalability Requirements
 - Up to max ASIC capable MPLS routes are supported.